szaranger/react-redux-form-demo/README.md

  $ npm start
 ```

-When the servers are started, visit `http://localhost:3000` to see the Todo page.
+When the servers are started, visit `http://localhost:3000` to see the Login page.